LinguaPhylo/linguaPhylo.github.io/features.md

 ## Reference implementation in Java

 In the Java reference implementation, generators are matched by method signatures of their corresponding Java class.

-See the [LPhy reference implementation manual](/docs) for a list of functions and generative distributions.
+The [LPhy reference implementation manual](https://linguaphylo.github.io/linguaPhylo/) provides a list of all generative distributions, methods, functions and data types available in the latest release.

 The type of a variable is inferred from the return type of its generator and does not need to be declared.
-For arguments of functions or generative distributions, the types are defined in the [LPhy reference implementation manual](/docs).
-Type checking and syntax checking is done during execution.

-Overloading of functions is supported (Java-style overloading).
-Optional arguments in functions are allowed, with or without default values.
+Overloading of functions is supported (Java-style overloading), and optional arguments are allowed with or without default values.

+Finally, type and syntax checking is done during execution.

 ## LPhy Studio